kblomqvist/yasha/README.md

 %.h : %.h.jinja
     yasha -MD $< -o $@

-# Make sure that this built-in implicit rule is cancelled
+# Make sure that the following built-in implicit rule is cancelled
 %.o : %.c

 # Pull in dependency info for existing .o and template files